ViacomInc/data-point/packages/data-point/README.md

 ### <a name="instance-entity">Instance Entity</a>

-Entities can be created with these factory functions:
+Entities can be created from these factory functions:

 ```js
 const {